Jasmin2895/extension-build-webpack-plugin/README.md

 npm i extension-build-webpack-plugin --save-dev
 ```

 This extenion uses src directory to create a zip folder.
-In order to use this plugin make sure all the browser extension files are in src directory including the `manifest.json` file.
+In order to use the plugin make sure all the browser extension files are in src directory including the `manifest.json` file.

 ## Usage